 Data & Interoperability

-Unit-dose drugs have had barcodes, and even serial numbers, to one degree or another, for years.
-But printed unit-dose labels are limited to a finite amount of information known at the time of printing.
+Unit-of-use drugs have had barcodes, and even serial numbers, to one degree or another, for years.
+But printed unit-of-use labels are limited to a finite amount of information known at the time of printing.
 A dynamic drug record in the Centralized Registry can hold an infinite number of attributes, including ones that didn’t exist during manufacturing or which have since changed, such as refrigeration BUDs and recall statuses.

 Architected as a high-availability cloud platform with access APIs and a standard object models, the Centralized Registry enable frictionless integration and usage with other systems.